wthrajat/pumeet-result-scraper/README.md

     (Note that in Windows you need to include ``filename.exe`` in the path also)

-3. Sit back and run the script and curse this year's competition ;-(
+3. Sit back and run the script
 4. (Optional) Print to the console or use Pandas library to import this to a python list or whatever to sort it according to the rank.
-(I have a sorted version, let me know if you want)
+(Sorted version in Assets)

 # Why?
 Many people wanted to see the Marks vs Rank data for this year's PUMEET

-Also this is me getting bored